Welcome to Sonoma

 A charming neighborhood known for its bustling downtown scene, affluent wine community, and extensive history

 One cannot fail to notice the beauty of Sonoma the moment they arrive.
-The Mayacamas and Sonoma Mountain ranges with sit on either side of the Sonoma Valley allow in just enough coastal fog to cool the vineyards on summer nights.
+The Mayacamas and Sonoma Mountain ranges sit on either side of the Sonoma Valley and allow in just enough coastal fog to cool the vineyards on summer nights.
 The mild weather boasts a fantastic foreground for residents to enjoy the fruits of the vineyard’s labors year-round.
 Unbelievable state parks and historical sites can be visited by bikers, horseback riders, or walkers.
-To put it lightly, this locale is a small sliver of rustic paradise.
+To put it lightly, this locale is a small sliver of paradise.

 Founded in Spanish and Mexican roots, Sonoma became a city back in the 1850s.
 At the time, the Sonoma Mission was the central building for the growing city.
 Today, Sonoma is one of the principal cities of California’s Wine Country and boasts numerous restaurants, hotels, and historical sites for residents and tourists alike to enjoy.